llj0824/videoToTranscriptSrt/readme.md

 ---

-This README file outlines the basic steps and information needed for users to run the scripts.
-If there are specific functionalities or nuances in the code, feel free to adjust it accordingly.
+This README now includes the correct output format, demonstrating the structure and content users can expect.